annh9b/JPEGView-Static/README.md

 ![JPEGView-Static icon](favicon_large.png?raw=true)

-> Updated Jan 10 2024.
+> Updated May 17 2024.
 JPEGView-Static is the new project name and purpose: all the image viewing stuff needed in exactly one statically linked executable.

 ## Full list of supported formats